jonathanius/trinkets/git_snippets.md

 #### Prune remote branches
 > git fetch --prune

+#### Run the garbage collector to remove loose objects and reduce the size of the local DB.
+> git gc

 #### Create remote `<branch>` on `<origin>` from local and set it to be upstream.

 > git push -u `<origin>` `<branch>`